v0z/project_management_app/README.md

-# A CRUD application built with FASTAPI, SQLAlchemy
+# A CRUD application built with FASTAPI